Cohomology of generalized configuration spaces: Twisted commutative cochains

-\begin{para} Let $X$ be a topological space, and $\mathcal F$ a complex of sheaves of $R$-modules on $X$.
-We define two twisted commutative dg-algebras $\Gamma^\otimes(X,\mathcal F)$ and $\Gamma^\otimes_c(X,\mathcal F)$ associated to this data: we let
+\begin{para} Let $X$ be a topological space, and $\EuScript F$ a complex of sheaves of $R$-modules on $X$.
+We define two twisted commutative dg-algebras $\Gamma^\otimes(X,\EuScript F)$ and $\Gamma^\otimes_c(X,\EuScript F)$ associated to this data: we let

-The multiplication maps are the obvious ones: a section of $\mathcal F^{\otimes S}$ and a section of $\mathcal F^{\otimes T}$ can be multiplied together, to produce a section of $\mathcal F^{\otimes S \sqcup T}$.
+The multiplication maps are the obvious ones: a section of $\EuScript F^{\otimes S}$ and a section of $\EuScript F^{\otimes T}$ can be multiplied together, to produce a section of $\EuScript F^{\otimes S \sqcup T}$.

-Alternatively, we may think of this construction as first taking a complex of sheaves $\mathcal F$, and constructing a sheaf of tcdga's on $X$, given by $S \mapsto \mathcal F^{\otimes S}$ (essentially the tensor algebra on $\mathcal F$).
+Alternatively, we may think of this construction as first taking a complex of sheaves $\EuScript F$, and constructing a sheaf of tcdga's on $X$, given by $S \mapsto \EuScript F^{\otimes S}$ (essentially the tensor algebra on $\EuScript F$).
 Moreover, as the functors $\Gamma(X,-)$ and $\Gamma_c(X,-)$ are lax symmetric monoidal\footnote{Note, though, that $\Gamma_c$ is only a non-unital monoidal functor.}, the global sections (with or without compact support) of a sheaf of tcdga's is itself a tcdga. \end{para}

-\begin{para} Even though $\Gamma$ and $\Gamma_c$ are lax symmetric monoidal functors, their derived versions $R\Gamma$ and $R\Gamma_c$ (computed, say, using the Godement resolution) are not --- if they were, $R\Gamma(X,\mathbf Z)$ would be a commutative cochain model for the space $X$, and it is well known that one cannot in general construct strictly commutative cochains unless one works over a field of characteristic zero.
+\begin{para} Even though $\Gamma$ and $\Gamma_c$ are lax symmetric monoidal functors, their derived versions $R\Gamma$ and $R\Gamma_c$ are not --- if they were, $R\Gamma(X,\mathbf Z)$ would be a commutative cochain model for the space $X$, and it is well known that one cannot in general construct strictly commutative cochains unless one works over a field of characteristic zero.
 Nevertheless we can define derived versions of the functors $\Gamma^\otimes$ and $\Gamma_c^{\otimes}$, producing a strictly commutative tcdga.
 This means that the ``commutative cochain problem'' can always be solved in the larger category of \emph{twisted} dg algebras. \end{para}

 \begin{lem} Let $X$ be a topological space, $R$ a ring of finite global dimension.
-Let $\mathcal F$ be a bounded below complex of sheaves of $R$-modules on $X$.
-Then $\mathcal F$ is functorially quasi-isomorphic to a bounded below complex of flat and flabby sheaves. \end{lem}
+Let $\EuScript F$ be a bounded below complex of sheaves of $R$-modules on $X$.
+Then $\EuScript F$ is functorially quasi-isomorphic to a bounded below complex of flat and flabby sheaves. \end{lem}